This page describes how the following websites

 The required data is provided freely by the party concerned: some data (Name, Surname, E-mail) is essential; other data is optional (Country, Notes, Slow Food Member, Projects of interest, etc.).
 Consent to processing is required for purposes connected to donation (accounting records, etc.), which also includes, if selected, receiving the newsletter (see the specific paragraph) for promotional and commercial communications, from which it is possible subsequently to unsubscribe.
 Consent is required to publish the interested party’s details on the official list of donors.
 The payment system provides for the disclosure of some data to the bank providing the service.

-E-mail contacts used to send out the periodic newsletter come from voluntary subscriptions on the part of the recipient, from whom confirmation is always requested, as well as from information collected during the sale of goods or services of the Data Controller or similar.
+E-mail contacts used to send out the periodic newsletter come from voluntary subscriptions on the part of the recipient, from whom confirmation is always requested, as well as from information collected during the sale of goods or services of the Data Controller or similar for legitimate interests.
 The newsletter involves sending information, communications, including of a commercial or promotional nature, and material.
 Please note that contacts are not obtained from public lists of subscribers.
-Where communications are not of interest to the recipient, any further contact can be stopped by clicking the appropriate link in each message, or by writing to the contact details at the bottom, exercising the right to unsubscribe from the newsletter.
+Where communications are not of interest to the recipient, any further communications from specific sources can be stopped by clicking the unsubscribe link contained in each message from that source, or further contact can be stopped by writing to the contact provided, exercising the right to unsubscribe from the newsletter.

 The required data is provided freely by the party concerned: some data (Name, Telephone, E-mail) is essential; other data is optional.
 Consent to processing is required in order to submit the recommendation, which also includes receiving the newsletter (see the specific paragraph) for promotional and commercial communications, from which it is possible subsequently to unsubscribe.

 Project information (Presidia, food communities, Chefs’ Alliance, Gardens in Africa, etc.)